 The Genstar deal is expected to close in the third quarter of 2019.

 Worldwide Facilities is a wholesale insurance broker, managing general agent and program underwriter.
 In 2018, the firm reported that it had grown from $550 million in gross written premium three years earlier to about $1.5 billion in premium in 2018.
+The firm has more than 700 employees in 37 offices.

 Davis Moore, CEO of Worldwide Facilities, said that with Lovell Minnick the firm “completed eight acquisitions, added high quality producers and management talent and achieved above average organic growth while building a specialized and diversified platform.”